oguzutku1745/zkPoke/README.md

 Privacy is maintained throughout the credential handling process:

-- Credentials are encrypted and stored as Notes in the user's Merkle tree
+- Credentials are encrypted and stored as 8 Notes in the user's private state
-- The contract only stores the Merkle root, not the individual credentials
+- A Merkle tree is constructed from these credentials
+- The Merkle root is computed and stored for efficient verification
 - When a user wants to prove credential ownership, they generate a zero-knowledge proof
 - This proof verifies that a specific credential exists in their tree without revealing any details
 - The verification checks that the credential's hash is included in the tree with the known root